Wednesday, June 7, 2017

 ‘So, you’ve been here before?’

 ‘Yes, this was one of the first places to have a sky lounge restaurant.
-You’ll like it, if it’s open.’
+You’ll like it if it’s open.’

-Once off the train Annie had difficulty getting her bearings.
+Once off the train, Annie had difficulty getting her bearings.
 Thankfully, the rain kept off, but every now and then you could fell the odd raindrop coming down.
-Eventually we found the rather odd looking place, certainly different as architecture goes.
+Eventually, we found the rather odd looking place, certainly different as architecture goes.

 As we walked towards the reception we were greeted by what looked like an Olympic type flame.
 Then once inside a musical trio greeted us.

 We entered the lift.
-The lift doors shut and the we set off vertically like a rocket.
+The lift doors shut and then we set off vertically like a rocket.
 The lift walls were plastered with adverts of the Vertigo Restaurant, I’d seen pictures of this in many of the tour guidebooks, although then I paid little if no attention to them.

-We entered a restaurant but not the one on the roof top.
+We entered a restaurant but not the one on the rooftop.
 The restaurant was dark, panelled out in black.
 It seemed a strange place, the décor seemed rather strange, not really good for my eyes.
 Thankfully the menus were all illuminated, I’d never seen anything like this before.
 We ordered our drinks and meal and then admired the views of drenched down Bangkok, there seemed to be no let up in the weather.

 Annie was very apologetic regarding the rain, but there was nothing we could do about it, except attempt to admire it as it obscured the views as it blurred the view from the window.
 The rain ran down in crazy lines merging frantically as it went leaving trails that seemed to glow with the outside lights.
-The view of the drenching Lumpini district and the surrounding areas wasn’t really appealing, certainly not romantic.
+The view of the drenching Lumpini district and the surrounding areas weren’t really appealing, certainly not romantic.
 The little light that illuminated the restaurant came mainly from the fire water bubble walls, which illuminated sapphire blue, which just added to the dark contrast of the interior.

-Annie was desperate for the rain to stop, so as that I could impress me with the al fresco roof top experience 61 floors up.
+Annie was desperate for the rain to stop, so as that I could impress me with the al fresco rooftop experience 61 floors up.
 When it seemed to have stopped raining she asked the waitress.

 ‘As the rain stopped yet?’